 - Computation of hash values using the SHA-1, SHA-256, SHA-384, SHA-512 and RIPE-MD 160 algorithms. - Creation of electronic signatures using a smart card and a secure pin entry device. - Timestamp processing during the process of electronic signature creation. - Support for attribute certificates in the process of electronic signature creation. - Support for OCSP processing during the electronic signature creation. - Electronic signature verification including OCSP and CRL processing as well as timestamp processing.
-The use of attribute certificates is supported. - API's for applications/product parts that want to use the provided functionality. - Ensuring the integrity and correctness of the SignCubes base components installed on the users computer. - Providing graphical interfaces in the process of signature creation, verification and product configuration.
+The use of attribute certificates is supported. - API's for applications/product parts that want to use the provided functionality. - Ensuring the integrity and correctness of the SignCubes base components installed on the users computer. - · Providing graphical interfaces in the process of signature creation, verification and product configuration. - Optional verification report creation in the process of signature verification8.